Reinforcement of Bahia, Goulart explains difficulty with Bustos in Santos: “Didn’t respect my story” | Bahia

 Best player in the Brazilian Championship in 2014, Ricardo Goulart was presented by Bahia, this Tuesday, with a recent image that bears little resemblance to that of the two-time Brazilian champion with Cruzeiro almost a decade ago.
 The attacking midfielder arrives in Salvador after an unproductive first half with the Santos shirt.

-There were 30 matches for the Vila team, with four goals and seven games in the period.
+There were 30 matches for the Vila team, with four goals and three assists in the period.

 + See more news about Bahia